JurajNyiri/HomeAssistant-Atrea/README.md

     password: [PASSWORD TO ATREA UNIT]
 ```

-Optionally you can specify list of fan modes and list of presets by adding this to config:
+Optionally, you can specify list of fan modes and list of presets by adding following to config:
 ```
     customize:
       fan_modes: